mkuzmick/watch-together/documentation/documentation/1-making-a-github-repo.md

 9. Open up your computer's terminal.

 10. In Terminal, open up the folder you *do your development in* **(how to phrase this?)**.
 The terminal command for this is "cd Development(or whatever you have called your folder)".
+Cd stands for change directories.

 11. First making sure you are now making changes in the development folder you tried to open, next type in "git clone INSERT-URL-YOU-COPIED" and hit enter.

 12. You can then type "ls" in the Terminal to list the items in the folder you are in.
 You should see cloned github folder listed.

+13. Next, open the folder by typing "cd watch-together" (which means change directories into the name of the new folder).

+14.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwODUzMDkzNCwtMTc2ODE2MzE3OCw1OD
-IyNjU2MTAsMjI1NDQ0Njg3LDEzODM1Mjg4MjZdfQ==
+eyJoaXN0b3J5IjpbLTk5OTc2NzQyMywtNTA4NTMwOTM0LC0xNz
+Y4MTYzMTc4LDU4MjI2NTYxMCwyMjU0NDQ2ODcsMTM4MzUyODgy
+Nl19
 -->